 Because the Excelsior OWL is so media rich, engaging, and comprehensive, it works well as a unique writing resource, no matter your class format.
-If you are teaching in a classroom without computers, a “flipped” classroom may be the best option for you (see the section Using the Excelsior OWL in Flipped Classrooms).
+If you are teaching in a classroom without computers, a “flipped” classroom may be the best option for you (see the section Flipped Classrooms).
 However, if you are teaching in a face-to-face computer classroom or in a classroom where students have laptops or other devices, the Excelsior OWL is going to work well as a way to engage students in class.

 To begin, because the Excelsior OWL is so comprehensive, it is important to spend some class time providing students with an overview of the resource, summarizing each learning area, and explaining some of the media-rich activities.
 This will not take long, as usability studies on the Excelsior OWL indicate that students were able to comfortably navigate the resources.
 However, as content is continually added, it is a good idea to spend some time at the beginning helping students get comfortable with this new resource.